-Dividend stocks can provide you with regular income, or with the ability to boost your portfolio through DRIPs.
+Dividend stocks can provide you with regular income or with the ability to boost your portfolio through DRIPs.

 One of the investing ideas that I find intriguing is dividend stocks.
 I'm slowly starting to build a dividend portfolio that could, in time, offer regular income.
 While dividend stocks might not offer the same low-cost investment opportunities as index funds and ETFs, they still provide their own opportunities.
-Most of my money (including in my Roth IRAs) are in funds.
+Most of my money (including in my Roth IRAs) is in funds.
 However, the idea of building an income portfolio with dividend stocks intrigues me.

 What are Dividends?